ChrisLaganiere/MoreData/README.md

 [![Platforms](https://img.shields.io/badge/visionOS-1.0%2B-blue.svg)](https://developer.apple.com/visionos/)
 [![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://opensource.org/licenses/MIT)

 Helpers for integrating Core Data with a modern app, using Swift enums, Combine publishers, and structured concurrency.
+Includes:

+- **Fetchable** protocol: Adds a bunch of static helper methods to your entity classes that make data manipulation easier in a Swift app.
+- **FetchableResultsPublisher**: Reactive fetching and observing of Core Data entities using a Combine publisher.
+- **Filtering** protocol: Allows you to create Swift enums that simplify the creation and combination of `NSPredicate` objects for specifying filter criteria.
+- **Sorting** protocol: Allows you to create Swift enums that simplify the creation of `NSSortDescriptor` objects for sorting fetched results.
+- **@FetchableRequest** property wrapper: A better way to power SwiftUI views, backed by Core Data, in the modern Swift way.
+- **CoreDataPersistenceController**: Pre-approved boilerplate for a full Core Data stack, providing easy setup for recommended best practices.

+Hopefully these will help you to follow best practices, including:
+* Read data for views with reactive streams on the main thread
+* Process data on a background thread
+* Query with type safe enum and associated values

 **More Data** is designed to streamline working with Core Data in Swift projects.
 Core Data is a powerful and mature framework, but is clunky and written in Objective-C, bridged to Swift.
 The collection of protocols and utilities here retains the power of Core Data but allows you to simplify by building a more declarative and Swift-native interface for your data layer.